Skip to main content

 System PromptInstructions for the AI about your business, tone, and what to answer

-ProviderOpenAI / Anthropic / Custom LLM
+ProviderOpenAI / Anthropic / Google / Groq / Custom LLM

-Modele.g., gpt-4o, gpt-4o-mini, claude-3-5-sonnet-20241022
+Modele.g., gpt-4o-mini, claude-haiku-4-5, gemini-1.5-flash

 1. (Optional) Configure advanced settings: